Goals

 1

-CMI Orchards remains committed to a zero-burn pledge and no longer burns removed wood from our orchards, which is the standard industry practice.
+CMI Orchards is committed to a zero-burn pledge, no longer burning removed wood from owner orchards, which is the standard industry practice.
 Instead, tree wood is chipped and used in 14 acres of worm farms where it is transformed into nutrient-rich worm castings used back in our orchards.

 • Reduces air pollution